sonatype-nexus-community/sonatype-field-workshop/repo-manager.md

 Before you can set up the proxy server for Maven and npm, you’ll need to install and configure the following external tools for the repository manager:

 - Java 8 Development Kit (JDK) - Nexus Repository Manager is a Java server application.
 As explained in System Requirements, we strongly recommend using Java 8 to ensure effective runtime of Nexus Repository Manager 3.
+Visit the downloads page [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)

 - [Apache Maven](https://maven.apache.org/download.cgi) - When downloaded, Nexus Repository Manager 3 includes access to open source components from the Central Repository by default.
 These components are defined by both a settings.xml file and a Project Object Model file (POM), which maintains information on projects and dependencies.